microsoft/PartsUnlimited/docs/HOL-Experimentation_and_AB_Testing_with_Optimizely/README.md

   ![](<media/34.png>)

-* Give experiment a name, then enter your `production` site URL as the Pages" and Set "Audiences" to Everyone which is default. click on "Create Experiment".
+* Give experiment a name, then enter your `production` site URL as the Pages" and Set "Audiences" to Everyone which is the default value. click on "Create Experiment".
   ![](<media/35.png>)